dkfreitag/citibike_data_platform/README.md

 ---
 ## To Do:

+- Configure workflow to only run when changes have been made in certain directories
+- [] Do this before your next push to main

 Update to use ECR:
 - [] Deploy Docker container to ECR
 - [] Run Docker Compose from container in ECR